canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/hard/q4/QuestionText.md

 - Attributes:
     - A `String` attribute called **lockedData**
     - An `int` attribute called **cryptKey**
-    - Both of these attributes should not be accessible from another class
+    - Both of these attributes are not accessible from another class

 - Constructor:
     - A constructor visible from another class that accepts a `String` and an `int` parameter, and initializes the **lockedData** attribute with the `String` and the **cryptKey** attribute with the `int`
-    - This constructor should be visible from another class

 - Methods
-    - A `getCryptKey` method which returns the **cryptKey** attribute of the `CryptBox`
+    - A `getCryptKey` method which is visible from another class and returns the **cryptKey** attribute of the `CryptBox`

 You must add the following item to the class: